The Park provides inspirational incubation and grow-on space, as well as support for innovative businesses specialising in STEMM.

 - 2018: The Environmental Futures & Big Data Impact Lab opened to provide deep technical assistance to help businesses develop products, services and processes.

-- 2019: Three new Grow-on Buildings opened – the Lamarr, Turing and Newton buildings – providing 27,000 sq ft of flexible office and laboratory space for STEMM businesses, some of which have progressed from the Science Park Centre.
+- 2019: Three new Grow-on Buildings opened – the Hedy Lamarr, Isaac Newton and Alan Turing buildings – providing 27,000 sq ft of flexible office and laboratory space for STEMM businesses, some of which have progressed from the Science Park Centre.

-- 2020: Construction of the Lovelace building, a new Open Innovation Building (OIB) providing 20,000 square feet of high-quality office and laboratory space for small and medium sized enterprises (SMEs).
+- 2020: Construction of the Ada Lovelace Building, providing 20,000 square feet of high-quality office and laboratory space for SMEs.

 A growing STEMM community